Headache: Types & Treatments

 Unfortunately, most cluster headaches don’t have any triggers, though some people who have them find things like alcohol, strong smells and being too hot can bring on an attack.

-According to the NHS, many women – at least five million each month – have headaches that are linked to their menstrual cycle (experts believe they’re caused by changes in hormone levels).
+Many women have headaches that are linked to their menstrual cycle (experts believe they’re caused by changes in hormone levels).
 Other triggers for hormone headaches include taking the combined contraceptive pill, pregnancy and menopause.
 Hormone headaches are also often referred to as menstrual migraines.

 Medication and painkiller headache

 Some headaches can be a side effect of taking certain medications, or can be caused by taking too many painkillers (or, rather, taking painkillers too often).
-The latter is often called medication-overuse headache or rebound headache, and experts believe around one in 50 people suffer from them, with women five times more likely to be affected than men.
+The latter is often called medication-overuse headache or rebound headache, and according to experts from the National Institute of Health and Care Excellence (NICE), up to two percent of the population worldwide is affected by them, with women five times more likely to be affected than men (vi).

 Symptoms include having a chronic or continuous headache, a headache that may be worse during the mornings or a headache that gets worse when you’re active or exercising.